prophets-of-tron/into-the-woods/README.md

 # Into the Woods
-> A game about someone who chose the wilderness over his office job
+> A game about choosing the wilderness over your office job

 You reach your third decade working in your office job, and you can't do it anymore.
 So, you leave everyone and everything you know and go into the wilderness...